Lumexralph/blog-site/content/posts/iris-flower-classification/index.md

 The first element of y is:  0
 The last element of y is:  2
 ```
-#### 4.2.2 Check the dimensions of your variables
+#### Check the dimensions of the variables

 Another way to get familiar with your data is to view its dimensions.
-Please print the shape of `X` and `y` and see how
+Let's print the shape of `X` and `y` and see how
 many training examples you have in your dataset.

 ```python
 print ('The shape of X is: ' + str(X.shape))
 print ('The shape of y is: ' + str(y.shape))
 ```